 - Celery contains active compounds called phthalides, which contribute to celery’s distinctive aroma and help lower blood pressure, reduce inflammation, improve circulation and aid detoxification.

 Shopping and Storage Tips

 - Buy only organic celery.
-In 2010, conventionally grown celery topped the list as the dirtiest of the Environmental Working Group’s “Dirty Dozen,” the 12 fruits and vegetables most likely to retain pesticide contamination.
+Conventionally grown celery continues to top the list as the dirtiest of the Environmental Working Group’s “Dirty Dozen,” the 12 fruits and vegetables most likely to retain pesticide contamination.
 In the EWG’s samples, 95 percent of conventionally grown celery — nearly all of it assessed after rinsing — tested positive for pesticides, and 85 percent contained multiple pesticides.
 (While the average number of pesticides found on these celery samples was 3.79, one sample tested positive for 13 different chemicals.
 In the tests, 67 different pesticides were found on the various celery samples.)

 - Choose tightly formed bunches of celery with crisp, light green and glossy ribs.
 Dark green ribs tend to be more fibrous and stringy.

 - Store celery, with the ribs attached to the base, in a plastic bag.
 It will keep in your refrigerator’s produce crisper for about two weeks.

 - Save celery leaves separately.
 Loosely wrap in a damp paper towel, then store refrigerated in a plastic bag for about a week.

 - Try adding chopped celery to dishes that may need a little boost of fresh flavor or texture.
 Both celery’s saltiness and crunch bring out the best in otherwise simple backgrounds, like tuna and egg salad sandwiches.